 Twilio two-way SMS and MMS messages allow you to carry on a conversation by both sending and receiving text and multimedia messages.
 This can enable a contact center agent to engage in an SMS-based chat with a customer, or let customers re-schedule appointments via text and receive automated responses.

 How do I Receive Inbound SMS or MMS Text Messages?

 You need to define where you want the received message sent to, i.e. what URL we should GET or POST the content to.
-You do that in Phone Numbers in the console, in the messaging section of one of your phone numbers or via the API.
+You can specify this manually in the Console, or via the API.
 For full details, please see our article for Configuring Phone Numbers to Receive Calls or SMS Messages.

 What Phone Numbers can I use for two-way SMS?

 Any Twilio Phone Number that supports SMS can be used for two-way messaging local to the recipients (e.g. a German mobile number for a German audience).
 SMS support can be checked via a number of methods:

 - Console: SMS support for Twilio Phone Numbers can be viewed at www.twilio.com/console/phone-numbers.
 Supported numbers will have an SMS icon under the CAPABILITIES heading.